Sun-Seeker's One Week Morocco Itinerary: Marrakech + Sahara + Taghazout

 Day 4: M’Hamid to Taroudant

 After spending the night in a traditional Saharan tent, wake early to watch the sunrise over the desert, transforming the dunes from a deep red into a subdued orange.
-The scenery is truly remarkable, with endless sand as far as the eye can see - this is a once-in-a-lifetime experience!
+The scenery is truly remarkable, with endless sand as far as the eye can see!

-Hop back on your camel and make your way back to M’Hamid just in time for lunch, then begin the long drive to Taroudant.
+Return to M’Hamid before lunch, then begin the long drive to Taroudant.
 It has been nicknamed the "Grandmother of Marrakech" due to its similarity to the “Red City”, with centuries-old ramparts ringing its historic core.
-Back in the 16th century, this charming town briefly served as the capital of the Saadi Sultanate before the seat of power was relocated to the imperial city of Marrakech.
+Back in the 16th century, this charming town briefly served as the capital of the Saadi Sultanate before the seat of power was relocated to Marrakech.

 Beyond its historic ramparts, a lively market atmosphere permeates Taroudant.
-Skilled local craftspeople continue age-old traditions producing stunning silver jewellery, hand-woven carpets, intricate wood carvings and traditional Moroccan pottery.
+Skilled local craftspeople continue age-old traditions producing stunning silver jewellery, hand-woven carpets and traditional Moroccan pottery.
 If you don’t have time to souvenir shop in Marrakech, Taroudant offers a great alternative!

 For more recommendations of things to see and do in Taroudant, check out my Ultimate Travel Guide to Taroudant.